 Amano shrimp eat algae most of the time.
 However, they need a well-balanced diet and need various ingredients in order to have a happy and healthy lifespan.
 The main reason why aquarists always keep a recommended shrimp count in a tank is due to their nature.
 When in higher numbers, Amano shrimp will eat food for other fish and tank ‘’residents’’.
 Even worse, they are prepared to fight for food.
 This is the main reason you need to know how many Amano shrimp per gallon is appropriate.

 Amano shrimp are omnivorous invertebrates.
 This simply means that they will eat almost anything.
 Their primary food is algae.
 They will consume most algae types.
-However, they won’t eat black beard algae!
 Most aquarists use them to remove excess algae from the tank.
-But, Amano shrimp will be ineffective when it comes to black beard algae.

 Besides algae, Amano shrimp will eat leftovers.
 This is a secondary food source and, almost always, they do need an additional one.
 In most situations, you will need pellets for this species or use sinking pellets and frozen food.
 They also love to eat raw vegetables, especially zucchini and cucumbers.